 What to do?

 Have a room that is nice and DARK!
-Light levels are a natural cue that signals the brain to either release sleep hormones or awake hormones.
-A dark room, especially when the sun is coming up, is the best way to help signal your baby that it is still sleep time.
+Light levels are a natural cue that signals the brain to either release sleep or awake hormones.1 A dark room, especially when the sun is rising, is the best way to help signal your baby that it is still sleep time.

 2. The first nap of the day is too early.

-This is one of the most important things to look at if you have an early riser.
-When a baby wakes up before 6:00 a.m., it means they will be ready for their first nap at an earlier time.
+This is one of the most important things to consider if you have an early riser.
+When babies wake up before 6:00 a.m., they will be ready for their first nap earlier.
 I know it makes sense, but we accidentally reinforce the early morning wake-up if the nap is too early.
 Here is an example:

 What to do?